Coregular submanifolds and Poisson submersions: Poisson submersions with Poisson fibres

 \subsection{Couplings over leaves}

-As discussed in the previous section, coregular Poisson submersions are modeled on both vertical Poisson structures and coupling Poisson submersions, in the same way as coregular submanifolds were modeled on Poisson submanifolds and Poisson transversals.
+As discussed in the previous section, Poisson submersions with Poisson fibres are modeled on both vertical Poisson structures and coupling Poisson submersions, in the same way as coregular Poisson-Dirac submanifolds were modeled on Poisson submanifolds and Poisson transversals.

 In order to introduce our remaining \emph{dramatis person\ae}, we carry out a closer examination of the coupling condition to pave the way for the discussion to follow. \\